By the instructors at Oxford Company (OXCO)

 Here’s where the personalities come in:

-• Fine Oxford Punch Needles are the detail-oriented tools that pair with lighter yarns and create smaller, tighter loops.
-Ideal for wall hangings, accessories, or designs where you want crisp lines (eyelashes, lips and other minute details instead of vague fluffy blobs.
+- Fine Oxford Punch Needles are the detail-oriented tools that pair with lighter yarns, in a range of loops heights, allowing you to create more intricate designs.
+Ideal for wall hangings, accessories, or designs where you want increased definition (eyelashes, lips and other minute details instead of vague fluffy blobs.

-Think of it like painting: Regular needles are your wide brushes for bold strokes; Fine needles are your tiny brushes for details like leaves or lettering.
+Think of it like painting: Regular needles are your wide brushes for bold strokes; Fine needles are your tiny brushes for details like tiny faces or lettering.

 Oxford Punch Needle Sizes Explained

-• #8 Regular – Loops about ½ inch (13 mm) high.
-Plush, classic, beginner-friendly.
-Great for rugs you want to sink your toes into.
+- #8 Regular – Loops about ½ inch (13 mm) high.
+The tallest punch needle, ultra-plush loops, great for rugs you want to sink your toes into.

-• #9 Regular – Loops about ⅜ inches (10mm) it’s a perfect fit for wall art, chairpads, small rugs and table runners.
+- #9 Regular – Loops about ⅜ inches (10mm) perfect for rugs, mats and table runners, chair pads.

-• #14 Fine – The neat freak of the family.
-Tiny ⅛" loops for sharp, precise detail.
+- #14 Fine – The shortest of the Oxford Punch Needle Line up-makes tiny loops approximately ⅛" in height for sharp, precise detail.

 Best Oxford Punch Needle for Beginners

-If you’re just starting, the #10 Regular Oxford Punch Needle is the classic first pick.
+If you’re just starting, the #10 Regular Point Oxford Punch Needle is the classic first pick.

-It’s the training wheels of a punch needle.
+It’s the training wheels of punch needles.
 Before long, you’ll be cruising into more sizes as your confidence grows.

 Oxford Punch Needle Comparison in Action